-- 1) Determine the total drainage area to the BMP; - 2) Distribute the total drainage area into impervious and pervious subareas by land use category as defined by Tables 3-1 and 3-2; - 3) Calculate the phosphorus load for each land use-based impervious and pervious subarea by multiplying the subarea by the appropriate phosphorus load export rate provided in Table 3-1; and - 4) Determine the total annual phosphorus load to the BMP by summing the calculated impervious and pervious subarea phosphorus loads.
+- 1) Determine the total drainage area to the BMP; - 2) Distribute the total drainage area into impervious and pervious subareas by land use category as defined by Tables 3-1, 3-2 and 3-3; - Calculate the nutrient load for each land use-based impervious and pervious subarea by multiplying the subarea by the appropriate nutrient load export rate (i.e., PLER or NLER) provided in Tables 3-1 and 3-2; and - 4) Determine the total annual phosphorus and/or nitrogen loads to the BMP by summing the calculated impervious and pervious subarea phosphorus and/or nitrogen loads.

-Example 3-1 to determine phosphorus load to a proposed BMP: A permittee is proposing a surface stormwater infiltration system that will treat runoff from an industrial site with an area of 12.87 acres (5.21 hectares) and is made up of 10.13 acres of impervious cover (e.g., roadways, parking areas and rooftops), 1.85 acres of landscaped pervious area and 0.89 acres of wooded area both with HSG C soils.
+Example 3-1 to determine phosphorus and nitrogen loads to a proposed BMP: A permittee is proposing a surface stormwater infiltration system that will treat runoff from an industrial site within the LPCP area that has a total drainage area of 12.87 acres comprised of 10.13 acres of impervious cover (e.g., roadways, parking areas and rooftops), 1.85 acres of landscaped pervious area and 0.89 acres of wooded area both with HSG C soils.
 The drainage area information for the proposed BMP is:

-BMP Subarea ID Land Use Category Cover Type Area (acres) P export rate (lb/acre/yr)
+BMP Subarea ID Land Use Category Cover Type Area (acres) PLER (lb/acre/yr) NLER (lb/acre/yr)

-1 Industrial impervious 10.13 1.78
+1 Industrial impervious 10.13 1.78 15.0

-2 Landscaped (HSG C) pervious 1.85 0.21
+2 Landscaped (HSG C) pervious 1.85 0.21 2.4

-3 Forest (HSG C) pervious 0.89 0.12
+3 Forest (HSG C) pervious 0.89 0.12 0.5